 Components and systems for fuel cell power plants

-Hydrogen and fuel cells will play an important role in sustainable power supply in the future.
+Hydrogen and fuel cells will play an important role in the future of sustainable energy supply.
 Fuel cells are electrochemical energy converters that convert hydrogen, natural gas, biogas, liquid gas or other fluid fuels directly into electricity and heat.
 They are not, however, energy storage systems, like batteries.
 Instead, they need an external supply of fuel (e.g. from a fuel tank or a connected gas line).
-The decentralised supply of power with fuel cells,in particular to commercial and industrial facilities, and the use as emergency power supply for hospitals, computer centres, processes in food supply etc. already play a major role.
+The decentralised supply of power with fuel cells, in particular to commercial and industrial facilities and its use as an emergency power supply for hospitals, computer centres, processes in food supply etc. already play a major role.
 Another application is the generation of power in remote locations where no grid connection is available, or where a connection is not economically or technically feasible.
 Using pure hydrogen for stationary applications is already providing opportunities for generating electricity and heat inexpensively.
-In stationary fuel cell power plants, fuels with SOFC, MCFC and PEMFC technology are increasingly being used.
-For all technologies, HYDAC provides an extensive portfolio of components and systems, ranging from tank mounting systems, filtration and sensors, for both mobile and stationary use, to complex cooling systems with DI-water circuits.
+In stationary fuel cell power plants, fuel cells with SOFC, MCFC and PEMFC technology are increasingly being used.
+For all technologies, HYDAC provides an extensive portfolio of components and systems, ranging from tank mounting systems, filtration and sensors, both for mobile and stationary use, to complex cooling systems with DI water circuits.

 Modular cooling systems

-Modular table coolers with microchannel heat exchanger elements for cooling stationary fuel cells that have been optimised for low-temperature cooling by means of water-glycol.
-All coolers are available in a range of designs, e.g. also in low-noise or heavy-duty versions.
-Coolers that are compatible with DI-water are also possible.
+Modular table cooler with microchannel heat exchanger elements for cooling stationary fuel cells that have been optimised for low-temperature cooling with water-glycol.
+All coolers are available in a range of designs, e.g. in low-noise or heavy-duty versions.
+Coolers that are compatible with DI water are also possible.

-The fuel cells need hydrogen , which is currently transported by type-3 or type-4 containers, depending on the application.
-Type-4 containers (carbon fibres wrapped around a plastic reel) in particular undergo considerable changes in their length and diameter during operation.
-With our unique flexible stainless steel straps with patented quick release bolts combined with individually developed neck mounts, we can realise mounting systems that allow the containers to expand and contract while keeping them securely held in the event of impact.
-Thanks to our extensive experience as one of the leading companies in the engineering and supply of mounting systems for CNG and hydrogen containers made from composite materials, we can work with you to find the best possible solutions for the mounting of your tank system.
+To transport the hydrogen needed for the fuel cells , type 3 or type 4 containers are currently used, depending on the application.
+Type 4 containers (carbon fibres wrapped around a plastic reel) in particular undergo considerable changes in their length and diameter during operation.
+Using our unique flexible stainless steel straps with patented quick release bolts combined with custom-developed neck mounts , we can implement mounting systems that allow the containers to expand and contract while keeping them held secure in the event of impact.
+Thanks to our many years of experience as one of the leading companies in the engineering and supply of mounting systems for CNG and hydrogen containers made from composite materials, we can work with you to find the best possible solution for your tank system mounting.

 Particle filters and fluid separators for hydrogen

 With the GF/GCF filter series, HYDAC is offering the leading technology for filtering gases in hydrogen applications up to 1,050 bar.
-The design of the filters provides maximum filter area in the most compact dimensions and is noted for excellent process stability, top quality permeate and minimal pressure loss .
+The filter design provides the maximum filter area in the most compact dimensions and is noted for excellent process stability, top quality permeate and minimal pressure loss .
 The Chemicron® filter material developed by HYDAC exclusively for gas applications provides defined separation rates with maximum filter integrity.
 The stainless steel filter elements are manufactured entirely without the use of resins which means they can be used at extreme temperatures and with particularly aggressive media.
-On account of the extremely robust and resistant technology, the differential pressure stability and resistance to pressure surges are excellent.
-The applications for our filters can be found throughout the hydrogen cycle, beginning with systems for hydrogen production (i.e. electrolysers) through to systems for hydrogen filling stations, but also in test benches for hydrogen system components.
+The differential pressure stability and resistance to pressure surges are excellent due to the extremely robust and resistant technology.
+The applications for our filters can be found throughout the hydrogen cycle, from systems for hydrogen production (e.g. electrolysers) to systems for hydrogen filling stations and even test benches for hydrogen system components.

 Pressure sensors for hydrogen

-With over 30 years of experience in pressure sensor development and production, HYDAC Electronic has established a new series of hydrogen pressure sensors on the market.
-Thanks to HYDAC’s in-house manufacture of the pressure measurement cell, it was possible to develop a hydrogen cell based on stainless steel.
+With over 30 years of experience in developing and producing pressure sensors HYDAC Electronic has established a new series of hydrogen sensors on the market.
+Thanks to HYDAC’s in-house manufacture of the pressure measurement cells, it was possible to develop a hydrogen cell based on stainless steel.
 The sensors are based on a robust, long-life sensor cell with a thin-film strain gauge on a stainless steel membrane.
 The sensor cell is welded to the process connection – there are no internal seals.
 The compatibility with hydrogen is ensured by using a particular material.
-The pressure sensors are now used worldwide in fuel cell vehicles (with EC79/2009 certification) and stationary applications (ATEX, IECEX, CSAUS) worldwide .
+The pressure sensors are now used worldwide in fuel cell vehicles (with EC79/2009 certification) and stationary applications (ATEX, IECEX, CSAUS) .

-The applications for our stationary sensors can be found throughout the hydrogen cycle, beginning with systems for hydrogen production (i.e. electrolysers) through to systems for hydrogen filling stations, but also in test benches for hydrogen system components.
+The applications for our stationary sensors can be found throughout the hydrogen cycle, from systems for hydrogen production (e.g. electrolysers) to systems for hydrogen filling stations and even test benches for hydrogen system components.